ESAF Small Finance Bank: Operations

 On 17 March 2017, Pinarayi Vijayan, the Chief Minister of Kerala officially inaugurated ESAF Small Finance Bank at Thrissur, Kerala.
 By August 2017, the bank had 3,750 employees, 284 branches, and a presence in 11 states.

-In March 2018, a year after its launch, the bank had expanded to 4,000 employees and 400 branches, with crore (US$ million) in deposits and crore (US$ million) in loans.

 ESAF Small Finance Bank received RBI approval to operate as scheduled bank in December 2018, making it the fifth scheduled bank from Kerala.
 This will reduce the bank's cost of funds, while increasing the bank's ability and obligation to provide services.
 The bank's net profit increased to crore in the 2019-2020 financial year from crore the previous year.

+Following its registration as a Core Investment Company (CIC) with the Reserve Bank of India, the promoter entity was renamed ESAF Financial Holdings Private Limited on 1 March 2019.

 On 26 March 2020, the bank received approval from SEBI for issuing its crore initial public offering.